Who we are:

 Alex Roy – Founder

-Alex Roy is an occasional race car driver, angel investor, Editor-at-Large for Time, Inc./The Drive, co-host of /Drive on NBC Sports, Host of The Autonocast, executive producer of 32 Hours, 7 Minutes, and author of The Driver, which depicts his Cannonball Run record-setting drive from New York to LA in 31 hours & 4 minutes.
+Alex Roy is an occasional race car driver, angel investor, Director of Special Operations at Argo.AI, Editor-at-Large at The Drive, co-host of /Drive on NBC Sports, Host of The Autonocast, executive producer of APEX: THE SECRET RACE ACROSS AMERICA, and author of The Driver, which depicts his Cannonball Run record-setting drive from New York to LA in 31 hours & 4 minutes.
 Roy has set or broken dozens of endurance driving records.
 His rule?
 No music while driving at high speeds.
 Roy believes music is meant to be listened to, the way a movie is watched.

 Why?
 Roy was a professional classical pianist who gave up his career after a hand injury suffered during a CiV tournament.
 Really.
 In 2015 Roy became the first investor in the Groupmuse live classical concert music series, and still serves on its board.